 In 2002, Reid Hoffman came up with the idea of putting together a “professional answer to social networking”.
 The result was LinkedIn – which achieved its goal of putting people together on a professional basis, and has since risen to become the “Number One” site for making new connections and finding a new job.
 LinkedIn arguably represents the first generation of network products for the workplace.

-The second generation of network products have transformed how internal and team communications are taking place.
-Development teams looked at how individuals were communicating on the Internet, using old-school platforms such as Internet Relay Chat (IRC), ICQ and Messenger.
+The second generation of network products has transformed how internal and team communications are taking place.
+Development teams looked at how individuals were communicating on the Internet, using old-school platforms such as Internet Relay Chat (IRC), ICQ, and Messenger.

 While these were workable solutions for letting people talk to each other, they still lacked a basic functionality that would allow teams to work together towards a common goal.
 It took the monumental failure of a major venture from Stewart Butterfield – who co-founded image sharing site Flickr with his wife – to find an answer.

 During the development of a “non-violent MMO” (Massively Multiplayer Online) game called Glitch, his team had also built an internal communications platform that would turn out to be a far better tech prospect than the game itself.

 Butterfield launched Slack as a standalone product in August 2013, and it has become one of the most popular project-based communications platforms in the world.

 “Slack is a powerful tool for teams,” Fitzbaxter says.
 “Where it fails at a business and commerce level is that it is team-focused.
 People can use it to communicate – but it lacks the structure of a utility communication platform, to facilitate day-to-day communications with suppliers and clients.

 It’s true that teams using Slack to communicate amongst themselves are still having to switch from platform to platform, depending on whether they want to talk to someone inside or outside their organization – or depending on the type of message being sent.